davesadev/pandos/README.md

 A web-based searchable database containing membrane fasta (mfta) files enriched with topological features.
 All one needs to do is enter a protein's Uniprot ID or a protein complex's PDB ID and the app outputs all of the consensus protein chain information associated with the protein ID.

+## Implementation details
+The front end is a SPA that queries the backend using \$HTTP service calls as well as custom components and *ngFor/*ngIf directives to dynamically display data.
+<br><br>
+The backend is a simple CRUD API.

 ## Tech stack

 |                            | Front end                        |                       Back end                       |                               Database |